mplanchard/speedy/posts/rss-feed.md

-That description, along with their example ID of `urn:uuid:1225c695-cfb8-4ebb-aaaa-80da344efa6a`, got me going down a bit of a rabbit hole of trying to figure out how to hash the slug and represent it as an IRI, but the [w3c validator introduction to atom][w3c atom intro] makes things a lot less scary:
+That description, along with their example ID of `urn:uuid:1225c695-cfb8-4ebb-aaaa-80da344efa6a`, got me going down a bit of a rabbit hole of trying to figure out how to hash a post's slug and represent it as an IRI, but the [w3c validator introduction to atom][w3c atom intro] makes things a lot less scary: